 There are numerous guides on how to prepare for an ayahuasca ceremony or retreat.
 This guide, however, is less about the ‘spiritual’ aspects of the ayahuasca experience and more about the practical things that one may find helpful when attending an ayahuasca retreat, specifically in a rainforest-type environment.
 This guide will offer suggestions on what to bring to the retreat and what to do before, during, and after the retreat.

 Please note that I do not provide psychoactive substances nor recommend their use.
-However, if you intend to journey into altered states of consciousness, I offer psychedelic integration counselling to those seeking assistance to plan for and integrate their experiences upon returning home.
+However, if you intend to journey into altered states of consciousness, I offer psychedelic integration therapy to those seeking assistance to plan for and integrate their experiences upon returning home.

 Things to Bring to the Retreat

 - Extra-large plastic bags – given that it rains almost every day, large plastic bags are great to keep the moisture out of your backpack/luggage.

 - Wet wipes – these will come in handy for all sorts of things.

 - Flashlight/torch – handy for walking back to your tambo/hut at night.
 Try to get a flashlight with a red bulb/filter if you’re able.
 During the ceremony, this may come in handy to signal staff without disturbing the other participants.

 - Lighter – this may come in handy for lighting mapacho cigarettes or a kerosene lantern.
 You may not be allowed to bring a light on the plane; however, it should be relatively easy to purchase one at your destination.